AnneThor/reading-notes/realtime/event-driven-architecture.md

 Simple Notification Service | Simple Queue Service Publisher/Subscriber System (you own a topic and publish to it, subscribers get notices) | Queuing servie for message processing
 Deliver to many subscribers of various types (SQS, Lambda, Email) | Must poll the queue to discover new events, nothing automatically invoked, separate thread to poll the queue and process/delete from queue
- - | Messages processed by a single consumer/service typically
+Broadcasts to multiple parallel services | Messages processed by a single consumer/service typically

 How to determine which to use?